Character-Adapter/Character-Adapter/README.md

 }
 ```

-For any question, please feel free to contact us via haofanwang.ai@gmail.com or wangqixun.ai@gmail.com.
+For any question, please feel free to contact us via mayuhang@corp.netease.com